Icelandic volcano erupts, lights up night sky near Reykjavik

 That quake has since been followed by an unusual number of smaller tremors - more than 50,000, the highest number since digital recordings began in 1991.

-The seismic activity has since moved several kilometres southwest, concentrating around Mount Fagradalsfjall, where magma was detected just one kilometre under the Earth's surface in recent days.
+The seismic activity has since moved several kilometres southwest, concentrating around Mount Fagradalsfjall, where magma was detected just 1km under the Earth's surface in recent days.

 LAND OF FIRE AND ICE